-Summer registration at Purdue will begin January 30, 2017, and roll out according to assigned time tickets.
+Summer registration at Purdue begins Jan.
+27, 2020, and will roll out according to assigned time tickets.

 So how do you register for summer courses?
 Simple.
 Just follow a few easy steps:

-- To prepare for your meeting, consider what you will be doing this summer.
+- To prepare for your appointment, consider what you will be doing this summer.
 Are you going somewhere to work or considering an internship?
 Will your employer pay for an online class?
 Will you be studying abroad?
-Or will you be staying near campus to take courses?
+Or, will you be staying near campus to take courses?

 - Next, decide which courses might be right for you, based on your summer plans.